uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 It was like a sanctuary for pedophiles I would call it, that’s probably why I blocked out so much of my life is because of that.[^167]

 The most disturbing aspect of this victimization is the extraordinary number of Aboriginal women who have been murdered or are reported as missing.
-A report by the rcmp, released in 2014, found that between 1980 and 2012, 1,017 Aboriginal women and girls were killed and 164 were missing.
+A report by the RCMP, released in 2014, found that between 1980 and 2012, 1,017 Aboriginal women and girls were killed and 164 were missing.
 Two hundred and twenty-five of these cases remain unsolved.[^168]

 More research is needed, but the available information suggests a devastating link between the large numbers of missing and murdered Aboriginal women and the many harmful background factors in their lives.